-Potting of cart bodies involves applying an electrically inert compound to the cart internals to minimize unwanted resonances of the internal components.
+Potting involves applying an electrically inert compound to the cart internals to minimize unwanted resonances of the components.

-I personally believe that locking down the fine internal coil to pin wires which are loose and free to vibrate is a key benefit.
+I personally believe that locking down the fine coil to pin wires (which are loose and free to vibrate) is a key benefit.

 After potting a Grado Z+ body using a nude stylus I got;

-- Slight tightening up of the bass, adding more punch and control
+- Slight tightening up of the bass, adding more punch, control and resolution

 - A cleaner all round definition – individual instruments became more discernable, top end slightly crisper